 For an object detection problem, the total loss, in general, can be described as the sum of foreground-background classification loss and box regression loss, as shown here:

 where the $\mathcal{L}_{cls}$ is the foreground-background classification loss implemented with focal loss \cite{focal_loss}, the $\mathcal{L}_{box}$ is the box regression loss implemented with smooth $L1$ loss.
-The focal loss is modified with Gaussian mixture distribution weight $\mathcal{G}$:
+The focal loss is modified with Gaussian mixture distribution weight $G_{i,j}$:

-where $i,j$ range from 0 to feature map number of grid $M$, $\textbf{G}_{ij}\in[0, 1]$ specifies the supervision Gaussian mixture distribution heatmap generated from Eq. (\ref{gaussian_map_generation_equation}), $p_{ij} \in [0, 1]$ is the model's estimated heatmap value for each anchor point in a feature map, and $\gamma$ is a static parameter that balances the weight of positive and negative samples.
+$M$ is the grid number of feature map. $G_{i,j}\in[0, 1]$ specifies each element in the ground-truth Gaussian mixture distribution generated from Eq. (\ref{gaussian_map_generation_equation}). $p_{i,j} \in [0, 1]$ is the model's estimated value for each anchor point on BEV feature map, and $\gamma$ is a static parameter that balances the weight of positive and negative samples.
 By weighting the gradient with a Gaussian weight, the model's convergence will be more stable and quicker \cite{label_assign_centernet}.